 Happy New Year Everyone!

-my family and my sister-in-laws family began a whole new tradition, primarily for the pyromaniac's between the two families, of torching our Christmas trees.
+I can't say New Year's Eve was uneventful.
+Last year my family and my sister-in-laws family began a whole new tradition, primarily for the pyromaniac's between the two families, of torching our Christmas trees.
 The men start by building a bonfire with a propane fueled torch so we can all keep warm on this cool winter's eve, then they proceed to prop up the two trees in order to light them afire.
 This is a testament to our "redneck, hillbilly" ways, it is as much fun for the men and children as it is for us wives who document this grand event.

 Once the trees are propped up the men douse the trees with some gas, diesel, whatever flammable fuel is handy.
 Again the propane fueled torch is activated in order to get the trees started, then we watch in awe and wonder as the trees go "up in flames".